What is Powerlifting?

 A competition takes place as follows:

-Each competitor is allowed three attempts on each lift (usually smallest w-class to heaviest).
-The lifter’s best valid attempt on each lift counts toward his competition total.
-If two or more lifters achieve the same total, the lighter lifter ranks above the heavier lifter.
+Each competitor is allowed three attempts on each lift.
+The lifter’s best successful attempt on each lift counts toward their competition total.
+If two or more lifters achieve the same total, the lighter bodyweight splits the difference.

-Competitors are judged against other lifters of the same gender, weight class, and age.
+Competitors are ranked against other lifters of the same gender, weight class, and age.